Every year, the same challenge: you’ve got to choose your Christmas tree and bring joy to the house for grown-ups and kids alike!

 Artificial Christmas trees use raw materials sourced from the petroleum industry.
 These are non-renewable materials that pollute our planet during production, transportation, disposal even when recycling.

-Is it wrong to cut young trees for Christmas?
+Is it wrong to cut live trees for Christmas?

 How to transplant a Christmas tree to your garden

-Yes, it is possible to do this if it was purchased in a pot with its root ball.
-It is perfectly possible to plant it in the ground after Christmas.
+Yes, it is possible to do this if it is in a pot with its root ball.
+You can plant it in the ground after Christmas.

 Best if it doesn’t stay for too long indoors, in your house.